danfairs/django-parting/README.md

 django-parting helps manage partitioned models.
 Partitioned models are those whose data is stored in several underlying tables.

-django-parting supports grouping partitioned models together into a partition family.
-A partition family is a set of related models, which may have foreign keys between themselves, and whose data is all logically related.

 For example, consider the following two models:

     from django.utils import timezone